 To solve this problem, proper recovery and recycling of cooling equipment at the end of life is required.
 According to the NDC, the I5s options target for the rate of recovery will be 20% in 2030.
-To achieve this or even more ambitious targets, the buildup of the recovery system must be started in 2025.
+To achieve this or even more ambitious targets, the recovery system needs to be built starting from 2025.